rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 Next, create a folder for each piece in your PictureBot project (create three folders: "Models", "Topics", "Responses").
 #### Topics

 We'll start by defining an interface ITopic which gives it the basic ability to manage topics.
+We'll include the following pieces:

 * **ITopic.StartTopic()** -Called when a topic is created.
 * **ITopic.ContinueTopic()** - Called for every activity as context.State.Conversation.ActivePrompt points to it.